-Each buffer segment is actually a self-contained circular storage (wrap-around occurs), the length of which is an integer number of disc medium sectors.
-The wrap-around capability of the individual segments greatly enhances the buffer's overall performance as a cache storage, allowing a wide range of user selectable configurations, which includes their use in the prefetch operation (if enabled), even when cache operation is disabled (see Section 4.5.2).
+Each buffer segment is a self-contained circular storage area (wrap-around occurs), the length of which is an integer number of disc medium sectors.
+The wrap-around capability of the individual segments greatly enhances the buffer's overall performance as cache storage, allowing a wide range of user selectable configurations, including their use in the prefetch operation (if enabled) even when cache operation is disabled (see Section 4.5.2).
 The number of segments is set dynamically by the drive and cannot be set by the host.
-The size in Kbytes of each segment is not reported by the Mode Sense command page 08h, bytes 14 and 15.
+The size in kbytes of each segment is not reported by the Mode Sense command page 08h, bytes 14 and 15.
 The value 0XFFFF is always reported.
-If a size specification is sent by the host in a Mode Select command (bytes 14 and 15) no new segment size is set up by the drive, and if the STRICT bit in Mode page 00h (byte 2, bit 1) is set to one, the drive responds as it does for any attempt to change unchangeable parameters (see SCSI Interface Product Manual, part number 75789509).
+If a size specification is sent by the host in a Mode Select command (bytes 14 and 15) no new segment size is set up by the drive, and if the STRICT bit in Mode page 00h (byte 2, bit 1) is set to one, the drive responds as it does for any attempt to change unchangeable parameters (see SCSI Interface Product Manual).
+The drive supports operation of any integer number of segments from 1 to 64.
+The default is three segments.